rickbergfalk/postgrator/README.md

 main();
 ```

 Want more examples for MySQL and MS SQL Server?
-Check out `examples` direcytory.
+Check out the `examples` directory.

 ### Options